microsoft/MLOpsPython/docs/getting_started.md

 ![build](./images/multi-stage-aci.png)

-and checkout a published training pipeline in the **mlops-AML-WS** workspace in [Azure Portal](https://ms.portal.azure.com/):
+and check out the published training pipeline in the **mlops-AML-WS** workspace in [Azure Portal](https://ms.portal.azure.com/):

 ![training pipeline](./images/training-pipeline.png)

 Great, you now have the build pipeline set up which automatically triggers every time there's a change in the master branch.

-* The first stage of the pipeline, **Model CI**, perform linting, unit testing, build and publishes an **ML Training Pipeline** in a **ML Workspace**.
+* The first stage of the pipeline, **Model CI**, performs linting, unit testing, build and publishes an **ML Training Pipeline** in an **ML Workspace**.

   **Note:** The build pipeline also supports building and publishing ML pipelines using R to train a model.
 This is enabled by changing the `build-train-script` pipeline variable to either `build_train_pipeline_with_r.py`, or `build_train_pipeline_with_r_on_dbricks.py`.
-For the pipeline training a model with R on Databricks you have to manually create a Databricks cluster and attach it to the ML Workspace as a compute (Values DB_CLUSTER_ID and DATABRICKS_COMPUTE_NAME variables should be specified).
+For pipeline training a model with R on Databricks you'll need to manually create a Databricks cluster and attach it to the ML Workspace as a compute (Values DB_CLUSTER_ID and DATABRICKS_COMPUTE_NAME variables should be specified).

 * The second stage of the pipeline, **Train model**, triggers the run of the ML Training Pipeline.
 The training pipeline will train, evaluate, and register a new model.
 The actual computation is performed in an [Azure Machine Learning Compute cluster](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-set-up-training-targets#amlcompute).
-In Azure DevOps, this stage runs an agentless job that waits for the completion of the Azure ML job, so it can wait for training completion for hours or even days without using agent resources.
+In Azure DevOps, this stage runs an agentless job that waits for the completion of the Azure ML job, allowing the pipeline to wait for training completion for hours or even days without using agent resources.

 **Note:** If the model evaluation determines that the new model does not perform better than the previous one then the new model will not be registered and the pipeline will be cancelled.

 * The third stage of the pipeline, **Deploy to ACI**, deploys the model to the QA environment in [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/).
 It then runs a *smoke test* to validate the deployment, i.e. sends a sample query to the scoring web service and verifies that it returns a response in the expected format.

-Wait until the pipeline finished and make sure there is a new model in the **ML Workspace**:
+Wait until the pipeline finishes and verify that there is a new model in the **ML Workspace**:

 ![trained model](./images/trained-model.png)